Intelligent solution or poor substitute?

 Health Education England created 200 new PA training places for 2015 and courses have already begun.
 There are currently only around 200 PA posts across the NHS.

-The first physician associates (PAs) to work in general practice in the UK joined Black Country practices struggling to recruit GPs.
+The first PAs to work in general practice in the UK were US-trained and joined practices...